 - Macro Etch

-If the inspector passes each of the above, the welder is then coded to that specification.
 Being coded in one spec DOES NOT mean you’re qualified in another.
-Our Coded welders cover all of the above and more and are generally tested every couple of years.
+Many welders have practical experience but only those who pass the welding approval test and meet the quality requirements become certified welders.
+Our coded welders cover all of the above and more and are generally tested every couple of years.
+Many welders keep multiple approvals current so they can work across arc welding processes in highly regulated sectors.

 - BS – National British Standard